jeffamaxey/objectiv-analytics/tracker/CONTRIBUTING.md

 ### `yarn tsc`
 Runs the TypeScript compiler for all typed packages without emitting anything.

-### `yarn utils:generate`
-Runs the generator utility.
-This will generate:
-- The @objectiv/schema package TypeScript definitions from the OSF
-- The Context and Event factories in @objectiv/tracker-core package from the @objectiv/schema
-- The ContextErrorMessages in @objectiv/developer-tools package
-- Yarn prettify for all generated files
-- TypeScript for all generated files

 ## Versioning  commands
 To manage version and publishing we use [changesets](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md)